-The boiler must be disconnected at the boiler shut-off valve from the gas supply piping system during any pressure testing of the system at pressures in excess of 1/2 psig (14 inch W.C.).
+The boiler must be disconnected at the boiler manual shut-off valve (located at the end of the supplied gas train) from the gas supply piping system during any pressure testing of the system at pressures in excess of 1/2 psig (14 inch W.C.).

-The boiler should be isolated from the gas supply piping system by closing the manual shutoff valve during any pressure testing of the gas supply piping system at pressures equal to or less than 1/2 psig (14 inch W.C.).
+During any pressure testing of the gas supply piping system at pressures equal to or less than 1/2 psig (14 inch W.C.), the boiler should be isolated from the gas supply piping system by closing the manual shut-off.